madelyneriksen/madelyneriksen.com/content/posts/adventures-in-typed-python-validators.md

 As additional validators are added, the times get worse.
 You are going to get better performance in Python by skipping this level of safety.
 Then again, this is _Python_. if you care that much about performance and type safety, you're probably looking for a language called [Rust](https://www.rust-lang.org/).

 Finally, there is nothing stopping someone from grabbing `.value` directly.
-There isn't a way to avoid that in Python when using type inheritance (For "single level".
+There isn't a way to avoid that in Python when using type inheritance.
 You _can_ name it `._value` to indicate it shouldn't be used, but someone can use it anyways.
 The Python philosophy about private variables is ["We are all adults here"](https://mail.python.org/pipermail/tutor/2003-October/025932.html), which translates to "Don't use private APIs unless you like breaking code and no support".

 ---